Pyprohly/redditwarp/docs/source/user-guide/media-uploads.rst

    with open("/Users/danpro/Desktop/wildflowers.jpg", 'rb') as fh:
        lease = client.p.submission.media_uploading.upload(fh)

-   text = f'''\
+   txt = f'''\
    Look at these nice flowers.

    ![img]({lease.media_id} "Wildflowers")
    '''
-   rtj = client.p.misc.convert_markdown_to_richtext(text)
+   rtj = client.p.misc.convert_markdown_to_richtext(txt)
-   client.p.submission.create_text_post(SR, 'Nice flowers', rtj)
+   client.p.submission.create.text(SR, 'Nice flowers', rtj)

 Uploading videos for video posts
 --------------------------------

-The endpoint for creating video submissions requires a video and an image as a thumbnail.
+The endpoint for creating video submissions requires a video and an image file.
+The image is used as thumbnail.

-Note that the web UI doesn't require you to upload a thumbnail image separately.
+Note that the web UI doesn't require the image file.
+Unfortunately though, the process they use for extracting the thumbnail image is unknown, so you'll have to prepare a thumbnail by yourself separately.
-Don't ask how the web UI extracts an image from your video; I haven't figured this out yet.

 ::

    with open("/Users/danpro/Desktop/video.mp4", 'rb') as fh:
        video_lease = client.p.submission.media_uploading.upload(fh)
    with open("/Users/danpro/Desktop/image.jpg", 'rb') as fh:
        image_lease = client.p.submission.media_uploading.upload(fh)

-   video_location = video_lease.location
-   image_location = image_lease.location
-   print(video_location)
-   print(image_location)

-   client.p.submission.create_video_post(
+   client.p.submission.create.video(
            'Pyprohly_test3',
            'My great video',
-           video_location,
-           image_location)
+           video_lease.location,
+           image_lease.location)